bwssytems/ha-bridge/README.md

 **NOTE: This software does not control Philips Hue devices directly.
 A physical Philips Hue Hub is required for that, by which the ha-bridge can then proxy all of your real Hue bridges behind this bridge.**

-**ISSUE: Amazon Echo (2nd Generation) has issues finding the ha-bridge.
-The only workaround is to have a first generation Echo or Dot on your network that finds the ha-bridge.**

-**ISSUE: Google Home now seems to not support local connection to Philips Hue Hubs and requires that it connect to meethue.com.
+**ISSUE: Google Home does NOT support local connection to Philips Hue Hubs and requires that it connect to meethue.com.
 Since the ha-bridge only emulates the local API, and is not associated with Philips, this method will not work.
 If you have an older Google Home application, this may still work.
 YMMV.**

 **FAQ: Please look here for the current FAQs! https://github.com/bwssytems/ha-bridge/wiki/HA-Bridge-FAQs**

 In the cases of systems that require authorization and/or have APIs that cannot be handled in the current method, a module may need to be built.
 The Harmony Hub is such a module and so is the Nest module.
-The Bridge has helpers to build devices for the gateway for the Logitech Harmony Hub, Vera, Vera Lite or Vera Edge, Nest, Somfy Tahoma, Home Assistant, Domoticz, MQTT, HAL, Fibaro, HomeWizard, LIFX, OpenHAB, FHEM, Broadlink and the ability to proxy all of your real Hue bridges behind this bridge.
+The Bridge has helpers to build devices for the gateway for the Logitech Harmony Hub, Vera, Vera Lite or Vera Edge, Nest, Somfy Tahoma, Home Assistant, Domoticz, MQTT, HAL, Fibaro, HomeWizard, LIFX, OpenHAB, FHEM, Broadlink, Mozilla IOT, HomeGenie and the ability to proxy all of your real Hue bridges behind this bridge.

-Alternatively the Bridge supports custom calls as well using http/https/udp and tcp such as the LimitlessLED/MiLight bulbs using the UDP protocol.
+Alternatively the Bridge supports custom calls and executing programs/scripts as well using http/https/udp and tcp such as the LimitlessLED/MiLight bulbs using the UDP protocol.
 Binary data is supported with UDP/TCP.

 This bridge was built to help put the Internet of Things together.
 ## Build